-(The Commonwealth of Massachusetts General Obligation Bonds, Consolidated Loan of 1999, Series C)
+(The Commonwealth of Massachusetts General Obligation Bonds, Consolidated Loan of 1999, Series A)

-We have acted as Bond Counsel to The Commonwealth of Massachusetts in connection with the issuance by the Commonwealth of \$500,000,000 aggregate principal amount of General Obligation Bonds, Consolidated Loan of 1999, Series C, dated September 1, 1999 (the "Bonds").
+We have acted as Bond Counsel to The Commonwealth of Massachusetts in connection with the issuance by the Commonwealth of \$250,000,000 aggregate principal amount of General Obligation Bonds, Consolidated Loan of 1999, Series A, dated February 1, 1999 (the "Bonds").

-The Bonds mature and bear interest and are subject to redemption at such times, in such amounts, at such prices and upon such terms and conditions as are set forth in the Bonds.
+The Bonds mature and bear interest, in such amounts and upon such terms and conditions as are set forth in the Bonds.
 The Bonds are immobilized in the custody of The Depository Trust Company and a book entry system is being used to evidence ownership and transfer on the records of The Depository Trust Company and its participants.